awsdocs/aws-lambda-developer-guide/doc_source/smaa-permissions.md

 ## Adding permissions to your execution role<a name="smaa-permissions-add-policy"></a>

-To access other AWS services that your self\-managed Apache Kafka cluster uses, Lambda uses the permission policies that you define in your function's [execution role](lambda-intro-execution-role.md)\.
+To access other AWS services that your Self\-managed Apache Kafka cluster uses, Lambda uses the permission policies that you define in your function's [execution role](lambda-intro-execution-role.md)\.

-By default, Lambda isn't permitted to perform the required or optional actions for a self\-managed Apache Kafka cluster\.
+By default, Lambda isn't permitted to perform the required or optional actions for a Self\-managed Apache Kafka cluster\.
 You must create and define these actions in an IAM trust policy, and then attach the policy to your execution role\.
 This example shows how you might create a policy that allows Lambda to access your Amazon VPC resources\.

 ```
 {